 Course Directors

-Starley B. Shade, PhD, MPH, is an Associate Professor in Epidemiology and Biostatistics at UCSF.
-Her research focuses on quantitative and economic evaluation of community- and clinic-level interventions to improve health outcomes for those with HIV, TB and Malaria.
-Her current projects include cluster-randomized trials and adaptive study designs in Kenya and Uganda, as well as the evaluation of demonstration interventions to improve engagement in HIV care among people seen in publicly funded programs in the U.S.
+Starley B. Shade, PhD, MPH, is a Professor and Head of the Division of Infectious Diseases and Global Epidemiology in the Department of Epidemiology & Biostatistics at UCSF.
+Dr. Shade’s research focuses on quantitative and economic evaluation of community- and clinic-level interventions to improve health outcomes for those with HIV, TB and Malaria, including cluster-randomized trials and adaptive study designs in Kenya and Uganda, as well as the evaluation of demonstration interventions to improve engagement in HIV care among people seen in publicly funded programs in the U.S.

-Joelle Brown, MPH, PhD, is an epidemiologist and Associate Professor in the Department of Epidemiology and Biostatistics and the Department of Obstetrics, Gynecology, and Reproductive Sciences at the University of California, San Francisco.
-She has over 20 years of experience conducting health research in sub-Saharan Africa.
-Her research and expertise include reproductive health and the prevention of sexually transmitted infections, including HIV, clinical trials, implementation science, and safer conception strategies for women and couples living with HIV.
+Joelle Brown, MPH, PhD, is an epidemiologist and Associate Professor in the Department of Epidemiology & Biostatistics, and the Department of Obstetrics, Gynecology, and Reproductive Sciences at UCSF.
+Dr. Brown has over 20 years of experience conducting health research in sub-Saharan Africa, with expertise in reproductive health, STI and HIV prevention, clinical trials, implementation science, and safer conception.